demianw/tract_querier/doc/example_script.rst

 where **tractography_file.vtk** is the full-brain tractography, **wmparc.nii.gz** is the brain parcellation, **wmql_script.qry** is the WMQL script and **tract_output** is the prefix for the output bundles.

+There is an `example dataset <http://midas.kitware.com/item/view/859>`_ located in the Midas website.

 WMQL Terms
 ----------
 WMQL queries are based on combinations of the following terms